RichTools/Lamb/README.md

 > This language is in developement and is unfinished

 ## What is Lamb?
-Lamb is a lambda calculus based programming language without all the bells and whistles, implemeted purely in raw lambda calculus, along with modules for reuseability.
+Lamb is a lambda calculus based programming language without all the bells and whistles, implemeted purely in raw lambda calculus.
 The parser and interpreter archicture is written in C.

 ## Useage